kemitchell/saas-package/base.md

 ### Damages Cap

 !!!
-Subject to [Damages Limit Exceptions](#Damages_Limit_Exceptions), neither side's total liability for breach of this agreement will exceed the amount of _Fees_ _Provider_ received from _Customer_ during the twelve months before the first claim is filed.
+Subject to [Damages Limit Exceptions](#Damages_Limit_Exceptions), neither side's total liability for breach of this agreement will exceed the amount of fees _Provider_ received from _Customer_ under this agreement during the twelve months before the first claim is filed.
 This limit applies even if the side liable is advised that the other may suffer damages, and even if _Customer_ paid no fees at all.

 ### Unforeseen Damages